 - Select your preferred Room (and Resource) Filter Settings options.

-- Show all rooms/resources: displays an unfiltered list of rooms or resources within the Scheduler and the filter panel is not accessible
+- Show all rooms/resources: displays an unfiltered list of rooms or resources within the Scheduler and the filter panel is not accessible.
+This view will show all available rooms and will not look any filters set.

 - Show only saved filters: displays the default saved filter list of rooms or resources and the filter panel displays all saved filters